Carreau/ipython-wiki/IPEP-23:-Backbone.js-Widgets.md

 }
 ```

+## Back-end to front-end

-There are 5 different methods:
+There are 5 different methods the back-end can send:
 - "display"
 - "update"
 - "add_class"